abikirkham/maths-challenge/README.md

 - Images must not appear pixelated or stretched.
 - Horizontal scrolling should be avoided.
 - Elements on the page should not overlap.

-### Actual Results

-- The website behaved as expected, with the exception of a landscape view issue in Mozilla Firefox (details in the Unresolved Bugs section).
-- No responsive issues were identified on tested devices: Android Oukitel C21 Pro, TCL 30 Pro, iPhone SE, and Samsung Galaxy Tablet.

 ## Accessibility